 We ask that you give us extra images to work with.
-For example if you want to keep around 100 images in your album, we ask that you give us around 120-130 images.
-If you like two images that are similar and you can’t choose just one then include both, we will see which one tells the story best.
+For example if you want to keep around 100 images in your album please give us around 120-130 images.
+If you like two images that are similar and you can't choose just one then include both, we will judge which one looks best with the rest of the layout.

-Do I need to include any pictures of detail?
+Do I need to include any detail pictures?

 Definitely, detail images are what tie your album together.
 These are some of the most important pictures when telling your wedding story.
 We love a variety of detail pictures to choose from.
 Ideas of details to include... your bouquet, your something old, the table arrangement, favors, that amazing wedding cake, even the view of the rainy day.
 These are the little details that make your wedding your own.

 Should my wedding album be in the exact order that it occurred?

 Not at all, don’t get caught up in the exact timeline.
 It’s your wedding album, arrange it as you wish.
 If your family shots were taken before the ceremony it doesn't matter that they appear later in the album so as not to break up the story.

 We are here to help, get in touch if you have any questions.